nbicocchi/learn-microservices/modules/containerization/slides/3 - Image creation (Java).md

 $ docker buildx build -t $(basename $(pwd)) .
 ```

-**If we change something in our application, repackage it and rebuild the image we'll be able to see the build is using the cached layers except for the application layer:**
+If we change something in our application and rebuild the image we'll be able to see the build process is using the cached layers except for the application layer!

 ```bash
 $ docker images